michelreifenrath/inventree_order_calculator_streamlit/TASK.md

 - (Move completed tasks here)
 - **Feature:** Add a "Restart Calculation" button to `app.py` to allow users to clear results and start over (2025-04-08).
 - **Feature:** Replace Part ID input with dropdown from Category 191 (all parts) (2025-04-08).
 Ref: `FEATURE_PLAN_CategoryDropdown.md`
+- **Feature:** Sort and group the output list of required parts by their parent input assembly part, with color highlighting.
+(2025-04-08)